MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 * An Azure subscription. [!INCLUDE [quickstarts-free-trial-note](~/reusable-content/ce-skilling/azure/includes/quickstarts-free-trial-note.md)]
 * Prepare a local machine with Unix-like operating system installed - for example, Ubuntu, Azure Linux, macOS, or Windows Subsystem for Linux.
 * Install the [Azure CLI](/cli/azure/install-azure-cli) to run Azure CLI commands.
-  * Sign in to the Azure CLI by using the [az login](/cli/azure/reference-index#az-login) command.
+  * Sign in to the Azure CLI by using the [`az login`](/cli/azure/reference-index#az-login) command.
 To finish the authentication process, follow the steps displayed in your terminal.
 For other sign-in options, see [Sign into Azure with Azure CLI](/cli/azure/authenticate-azure-cli#sign-into-azure-with-azure-cli).
   * When you're prompted, install the Azure CLI extension on first use.
 For more information about extensions, see [Use and manage extensions with the Azure CLI](/cli/azure/azure-cli-extensions-overview).
-  * Run [az version](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
-To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az-upgrade).
+  * Run [`az version`](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
+To upgrade to the latest version, run [`az upgrade`](/cli/azure/reference-index?#az-upgrade).
 This article requires at least version 2.61.0 of Azure CLI.
 * Install a Java Standard Edition (SE) implementation, version 17 (for example, [Eclipse Open J9](https://www.eclipse.org/openj9/)).
 * Install [Maven](https://maven.apache.org/download.cgi) 3.9.8 or higher.
 * Ensure [Git](https://git-scm.com) is installed.